eihabkhan/eihabkhan-taas-frontend-challenge/README.md

 - Use Composition API for better Type Safety 🛟
 - Use cookies instead of localStorage 😱
-- Utilize SSR to reduce the client JS size which makes for faster page loads
+- Utilize SSR to reduce the client JS size and have pages pre-rendered on the server, which makes for faster page loads 🚄

 ## Have an issue running the app?